yareally/android-scala-intellij-no-sbt-plugin/readme.md

   Make sure both your project proguard file (proguard-project.txt) and the Android SDK provided one (found under */android-sdk-home/tools/proguard/proguard-android.txt*) are both added to the list below the checkbox.

+### Compiling your Project

-3. Build project like how you would normal Java Android project.
+1. After adding Proguard, build the project like how you would a normal Java Android project.
 Proguard is a little slow, but it's required unless you preload the libraries onto the device (which requires root or using the previously mentioned sbt plugin).

-4. Run the application
+2. Run the application